If you’re interested in becoming a certified medical assistant, passing the certification exam is a crucial step.

 Each of the four examination segments is 40 minutes long.
 Students carrying out the exam will have the option to take a break in between the segments.

-There are three different categories for CMA exam questions.
+There are 3 different categories for CMA exam questions.
 These include:

 Preparing for your CMA exam is essential.
 Being prepared and understanding the test format will help to put your mind at ease and minimize the risk of test anxiety.